[Originally published: Dec. 20, 2021. Updated: June 10, 2022]

 Doctors still prescribe older FDA-approved medications, which also target the brain.
 Those medications can help people lose 5% to 10% of their weight, an amount that can reduce the risk of cardiovascular disease in adults with obesity or overweight.
 The older generation of anti-obesity medications includes those that need to be taken once a day or more—one requires daily injections.

 But not everyone is eligible for treatment with semaglutide.
-Doctors can prescribe it for adults who have obesity, with a body mass index (BMI) of greater than 30; or overweight, with a BMI greater than 27 accompanied by weight-related medical problems such as high blood pressure, type 2 diabetes, or high cholesterol.
+Doctors can prescribe it for adults who have obesity, with a body mass index (BMI) of greater than 30, or those who are overweight, with a BMI greater than 27, accompanied by weight-related medical problems such as high blood pressure, type 2 diabetes, or high cholesterol.
 (BMI is a measure used to determine weight categories.
 The Centers for Disease Control and Prevention [CDC] provides BMI calculators on its website.)
 The medication is not recommended for those with a personal or family history of certain endocrine or thyroid tumors, specifically, medullary thyroid cancer.

 Researchers need to learn more about the different subtypes of obesity before anyone can know what the best strategy is for a given patient, she adds.